anchittandon-create/AI-TeleSuite/src/PROJECT_DESCRIPTION.md

         *   `config: { temperature: 0.3 }`
 4.  **Output from Genkit Flow (`CombinedCallAnalysisReportOutput`):** A structured object containing the aggregated analysis as per `CombinedCallAnalysisReportSchema`.
 5.  **Frontend Display (`CombinedCallAnalysisResultsCard`):**
-    *   Displays the combined report, potentially using accordions or sections for:
+    *   Displays the combined report, using accordions or sections for:
         *   Report Title, Product Focus, Number of Calls, Average Score, Batch Categorization.
         *   Executive Summary.
         *   Common Strengths & Areas for Improvement.